AfD motion to reverse German citizenship reform fails in Bundestag

 AfD motion shows CDU stance is unclear

-In a speech ahead of the vote, AfD representative Gottfried Curio claimed his party was essentially putting forward a motion initially proposed by the CDU.
+Ahead of the Bundestag vote on the motion, AfD representative Gottfried Curio claimed his party was essentially putting forward a motion initially proposed by the CDU.

-After winning the election, the centre-right party entered a coalition with the SPD and reached a compromise that only the “fast-track naturalisation” part of the 2024 reform would be scrapped.
+Once the CDU/CSU won the election and formed a coalition with the SPD, the two parties reached a compromise: only the “fast-track naturalisation” part of the 2024 reform would be scrapped.
 The “fast-track naturalisation” policy was then scrapped in October 2025.

-Speaking on the Bundestag floor ahead of the vote on the AfD’s motion, Siegfried Walch (CDU) said the CDU/CSU-SPD’s compromise to scrap fast-track citizenship had sufficed and was “exactly in line with [the CDU/CSU’s] conservative core values".
+Speaking on the Bundestag floor ahead of the vote on the AfD’s motion, Siegfried Walch (CDU) said the CDU/CSU-SPD’s compromise to scrap fast-track citizenship had brought sufficient change and was “exactly in line with [the CDU/CSU’s] conservative core values".

 Germany’s political firewall (Brandmauer), a long-standing agreement among parties across the centre-right, centre-left and far-left spectrum that they will not cooperate with extremist parties, namely the AfD, also meant the CDU was unlikely to support the AfD’s motion.
 However, previous moves by the CDU have brought the party's commitment to the Brandmauer into question.

-For now, according to Hakan Demir (SPD), who also spoke on the Bundestag floor ahead of the debate, the five-year residence requirement for citizenship is considered a "good and widely supported compromise".
+For now, according to Hakan Demir (SPD), who also spoke on the Bundestag floor ahead of the vote, the five-year residence requirement for citizenship is considered a "good and widely supported compromise".